Federico-Baez/URL-Shortener-App-React/README.md

-# Shortly URL shortening API build on React based on a Frontend Mentor Challenge
+# Shortly URL shortening App, build on React, based on a Frontend Mentor Challenge

 ## The challenge